herpsonc/startJade/README.md

-This version is outdated.
+# This version is outdated

-Visit : https://gitlab.com/herpsonc/startJade/wikis/home for the latest.
+## Please, visit: https://gitlab.com/herpsonc/startJade/wikis/home for the latest.

 # startJade